How to reset your Mac to factory settings

-Our guide will help you learn the steps to factory reset MacBook Pro or any other Mac computer before giving it away.
-Learn how to clean out your Mac just as if it was new.
+Continue reading to learn how to factory reset MacBook Pro or any other Mac computer just as it was new.

 Note: This guide is relevant to Mac Pro, iMac, MacBook, MacBook Pro, and MacBook Air.

-When you reset Mac, all the information you have on your hard drive is wiped off.
+When you factory reset MacBook Pro, all the information you have on your hard drive is wiped off.
 That’s why you need to create a backup to save your important files and data.
 This is like cloning your hard drive and keeping it for some time.

 However, before you use Time Machine, make sure to clean up your Mac.
 You don’t want to back up all the junk it contains, do you?
 Plus, a backup will go faster and more smoothly if your Mac is not cluttered.
-For a quick cleanup, you can use a utility like CleanMyMac 3.
-It will help you remove large and old files, useless apps, caches, and system junk in a matter of minutes.
-Try it now, it’s free to download.
+For a quick cleanup, you can use a utility like CleanMyMac X. It will help you remove large and old files, useless apps, caches, and system junk in two clicks.

 Once you’ve cleaned up your Mac, enable Time Machine backups: